 Your commuted value will include interest from the calculation date to the payment date.
 If more than 12 months have passed since the calculation date, HOOPP will recalculate the value.

 Contributory service: The length of time you have contributed to HOOPP.
-It includes any buybacks, transfers, or free accrual, and excludes non-contributory leaves.
+It includes any free accrual and periods gained by buying back service and excludes non-contributory leaves.
 Contributory service is used to calculate your pension.